Leonard Leo, the Pro-Life Catholic Behind Trump’s Nomination of Gorsuch

 Joan Frawley Desmond, is the Register’s senior editor.
 She is an award-winning journalist widely published in Catholic, ecumenical and secular media.
 A graduate of the Pontifical John Paul II Institute for Studies of Marriage and Family, she lives with her family in California..

-This week, when the U.S. Supreme Court hears oral arguments in a Missouri church-state case that could sweep aside legal obstacles to school voucher programs, Justice Neil Gorsuch will be on the bench.
+But This week, when the U.S. Supreme Court hears oral arguments in a Missouri church-state case that could sweep aside legal obstacles to school voucher programs, Justice Neil Gorsuch will be on the bench.

 Gorsuch, President Donald Trump’s first nominee to the ideologically divided court, may well cast the deciding vote in the case, Trinity Lutheran Church of Columbia, Inc. v.
 Comer.
 That fact makes his long-awaited arrival a watershed moment for Catholics concerned about the court’s direction on religious freedom, life and family issues.

-But Gorsuch didn’t get on Trump’s short list of Supreme Court candidates by accident.
+Grouch didn’t get on Trump’s short list of Supreme Court candidates by chance.
 According to insiders on both sides of the partisan divide, Gorsuch owes his nomination, at least in part, to Leonard Leo, the 51-year-old Catholic vice president of The Federalist Society — a conservative organization that calls for judges to interpret the constitution according to the Founders’ original intent.

 According to a profile in The New Yorker, Leo first received an invitation to meet with Trump last spring, as the real estate mogul was gaining ground on his GOP rivals in the primaries.